-D. There is nothing even approaching a current consensus on either the meaning of these passages, or the role these texts should play in the church.
+D. There’s no clear consensus on either the meaning of these passages, or the role these texts should play in the church.
 (Historically, however, Christian writers have largely viewed homosexual behavior as sinful.)
-These biblical passages have been used to condemn and exclude homosexual persons.
+In my opinion, these biblical passages have been misused to condemn and exclude homosexual persons.

 F. The goals of this study are fourfold:

-3. Thirdly, to continue to explore what it means for our church to be a community of grace.
-We study the bible not just to know more, but for our lives to be changed by God’s high and holy spirit.
+- To continue to explore what it means for the church to be a community of grace.
+We study the bible not just to know more, but for our lives to be changed by God’s high and holy Spirit.

-A. Sodom : Genesis 19.5 (for the entire story, see 18.16 - 19.11) And they called to Lot, Where are the men who came to you tonight?
+A Genesis 19.5, the destruction of Sodom (for the entire story, see 18.16 - 19.11) And they called to Lot, Where are the men who came to you tonight?
 Bring them out to us, that we may know them.

 - Attempted gang rape of the angelic messages, not consensual

 - Rabbinical definition of “sin of sodomy”: being inhospitable with arrogant pride

 - The term never appears in the Bible